Auslander class, $\g_C$ and $C$--projective modules modulo exact zero-divisors: Preliminaries

 \begin{fact} \cite[Proposition 2.13]{dg} Assume that $x, y$ form a pair of exact zero--divisors on both $R$ and an $R$--module $M$ and that $N$ is an $R/xR$--module.
 Then the following statements hold true for all $i\geq0$. \begin{itemize} \item[(i)] ${\rm Ext}^i_R(N, M)\cong {\rm Ext}^i_{R/xR}(N, M/xM)$. \item[(ii)] ${\rm Ext}^i_R(M, N)\cong {\rm Ext}^i_{R/xR}(M/xM, N)$. \item[(iii)] ${\rm Tor}^R_i(M, N)\cong {\rm Tor}^{R/xR}_i(M/xM, N)$. \end{itemize} \end{fact}

-The class of $\g_C$--projective $R$--modules, $\mathcal G _C$, the Auslander class $\mathcal A _C$ and the Bass class $\mathcal B _C$ have been investigated modulo a regular element in \cite{c} and \cite{w}.
+The class of $\g_C$--projective $R$--modules, $\mathcal G _C$, the Auslander class $\mathcal A _C$ and the Bass class $\mathcal B _C$ have been investigated modulo a regular element ( see \cite[Propositions 5.7, 5.8, 5.9 and 5.10]{c}).
 In this paper, we are concerned with these classes modulo an exact zero--divisor.